R3-da/MyGym/readme.md

-## MyGym - A Laravel gym management system
+## MyGym - A Laravel and React gym management system

 Finally a gym management system build with laravel and reactjs.
 Comes with powerful features that will allow you to scale and easily manage your gym or fitness centers.